joshnuss/1000experiments.dev/posts/191-programming-language.md

 end
 ```

-Each actor is addresable thru a "registry", which is a name service the host provides.
+Each actor is addresable thru a "registry", which is a "name service" the hosting system provides.
 Public actors can have DNS too, that makes them accsessible via http/websocket/tcp.

 Like in erlang, actors can "monitor" or "link" with other actors.
 When an actor monitors another, they receive notifications about that actor.
 When an actor links with another, if either fails, the other is terminated too.

 ## Supervision

-Supervisors are a special type of actor that monitors other actors and deals with actors failing, ie restarting the actor, or using a fallback.
+Supervisors are a special type of actor that monitors other actors and deals with failures. ie restarting the actor, or using a fallback method.

 ## Meta-programming

 Works together with the "declarative" facet of the language.
 You define an interpreter/grammar, and it can generate code.

 I'm not sure if Ruby's meta-programming style is possible in a functional world.
-But I'd prefer that approach to macros, even if macros are faster, they feel harder to write.
+But I prefer that approach to macros - even if macros are faster - because they feel harder to write.

 ## Notes

 - These ideas have tons of holes in them, just wanted to write something down, in case I ever come back to it.
-- Built some of this a few years back. https://github.com/joshnuss/topaz
+- I built some of this a few years back. https://github.com/joshnuss/topaz